 All your passports will have to be submitted and at least 2 blank pages need to be there in your current passport.
 In addition, it should be valid for at least 3 months after your stay in the Schengen Area.
 In the case of Spain, photocopies of all your passports need to be submitted.

 An authorization letter has to be taken in favour of VFS.

 On The Day of Your Schengen Visa Appointment

 1 Ensure that you arrive on time on the day of your appointment.
 There is no point coming hours before your appointment time since they let you in only 10 minutes before your appointment time.
 Seating capacity is limited outside.

-2 Get your token number once you are allowed inside the application center.
+2 Get your token number once you are allowed inside the application centre.
 Switch off all your mobile phones.
-You will be searched and frisked when you are admitted inside the center.
+You will be searched and frisked when you are admitted to the centre.
 Laptops are not allowed inside and I did not see any storage lockers outside.

 3 Wait till your token number flashes on the screen and then proceed to the counter number displayed.